-What you see below is some earlier testing footage recorded by Joel.
+The footage you see above is some earlier testing footage.
 The game is in a bit of a different state currently, but it’s the same basic idea.
 A more detailed video is forthcoming.
 At this point I’m working on setting up easier network games, and when this happens, I’ll post the Alpha version.

 Because we had a clear problem to solve, and randomly decided on a cute theme, we had clear design direction from the beginning.
 After having discussed the possibilities at length and created our game design document, we were basically ready to make a game.

 Of course, once work actually started, a few things changed.
 Although I’m pleasantly surprised how much as made it through from the design document, weapons mechanics are different, in particular the slingshot.

 We had also not really considered the interface in our document, which is a vitally important part of any game as it helps the players understand their situation, and hence react to the best of their ability.
 Our idea draws on many different genres, so we are taking standards from the most appropriate one for the given consideration, translating where necessary.
 For example, in console fighting games and platform games, health is often represented by the colour red (blood/heart), however in first person shooters it is often a medical blue.
 We went with red because it best represents health in the destination format — a console fighter.